solventrix/Honeur-Setup/remote-installation/separate-scripts/README.md

 .\start-zeppelin.cmd
 ```

-3. The script will prompt you to enter the therapeutic area.
+3. The script will prompt to select the applicable therapeutic area.
-4. The script will promt you to enter your email address that you use as your login on our central platform for the chosen therapeutic area.
+4. The script will prompt to enter the email address of the account you use to login on the central platform.
-5. The script will prompt you to enter your CLI secret for pulling our images.
+5. The script will prompt to enter your CLI secret for pulling our images.
 This secret can be found on our central image repository.
 Surf to:
     * https://harbor-uat.honeur.org for HONEUR
     * https://harbor-uat.phederation.org for PHederation
     * https://harbor-uat.esfurn.org for Esfurn
-6. login using the button "LOGIN VIA OIDC PROVIDER".
+6. Login using the button "LOGIN VIA OIDC PROVIDER".
 Then click your account name on the top right corner of the screen and click "User Profile".
 Copy the CLI secret by clicking the copy symbol next to the text field.
-7. The script will prompt you to enter a Directory on the host machine to save the Zeppelin logs, notebooks and prepared distributed analytics data.
+7. The script will prompt to enter a directory on the host machine to save the zeppelin logs and notebooks.
 Please provide an absolute path.
 8. The script will prompt you to enter the security options for Zeppelin.
-If you have existing HONEUR Components like Postgres/Atlas/WebAPI or FEDER8 Studio.
+If you have existing HONEUR Components like Postgres/Atlas/WebAPI or Feder8 Studio.
 Please use the same security settings as with these previous installation.
 9. (OPTIONAL when **_ldap_** is chosen for the installation security) Additional connections details will be asked to connect to the existing LDAP Server.

 Once done, the script will download the Zeppelin docker image and will create the docker container.

-:warning: Please run the installation script of the [Proxy](#proxy) after installing or updating Zeppelin.
+:warning: Please run the installation script of the [Proxy server](#proxy-server) after installing or updating Zeppelin.
 The proxy is necessary for accessing Zeppelin through the browser.

 ## User Management installation instructions
 :warning: User Management should only be installed when other components are installed with the **_secure_** version.
 When other components are installed with the standard version, you can skip this installation.

 User Management can be installed by running the installation script.

-1. download the installation script **_start-user-management.sh_** for Linux/MacOS or **_start-user-management.cmd_** for Windows.
-You can download this script using the following command:
+1. Download the installation script (**_start-user-management.sh_** for Linux/MacOS or **_start-user-management.cmd_** for Windows) using the following command:

 Linux/MacOS
 ```